Ron is a student of the American Civil War and writes about it frequently. His focus is not so much on the battles as on the people.

 A critical element of Stephens’ rationale for secession is its focus on “the proper status of the negro” in the Southern social system.
 It is often argued that most soldiers who fought for the Confederacy were non-slaveholders, and thus were not motivated by the desire to protect what Stephens called the South’s “peculiar institution.”
 Yet, in the run-up to the war, the Southern press repeatedly urged upon non-slaveholders that their stake in slavery was even greater than that of slave owners because slavery was the bulwark of white supremacy.

-For example, in a January 1, 1861 editorial on the theme “Vote For Secession,” the Augusta (Georgia) Daily Constitutionalist listed what it considered the most persuasive reasons why its readers should support their state leaving the Union.
+For example, in an editorial on the theme “Vote For Secession,” which was published on January 1, 1861, the Augusta (Georgia) Daily Constitutionalist listed what it considered to be the most persuasive reasons why its readers should support their state leaving the Union.
 The first of these was to “assert the freedom of the white, and the proper servitude of the black.”
 Included was a special “appeal to the women of the land.
 If they would keep our fair South free from the curse of negro equality; would keep forever the slave in the kitchen and cabin, and out of the parlor.”

 Lincoln’s election was the occasion for, but not the direct cause of secession